Frank Pyke: Education career

-In December 1966, Pyke left Perth with his wife, Janet, to study sports science at Indiana University.
+In December 1966, Pyke left Perth with his wife, Janet, to study sports science at Indiana University Bloomington.
 He graduated with a PhD in exercise physiology and human performance, and later taught at Illinois State University in Normal, Illinois, and Dalhousie University in Halifax, Nova Scotia.
 Pyke returned to Western Australia in 1972, where he accepted a position as a lecturer in the Department of Physical Education and Recreation at the University of Western Australia (UWA), and resumed his football career with Perth.
 While at UWA he was involved with the rehabilitation of fast bowler Dennis Lillee, who Pyke had previously taught at Belmont Senior High School.
 He is credited by some with "saving [Lillee]'s cricket career" and "[giving Lillee] back his fire".

 Pyke later served as the inaugural Head of the Centre for Sports Studies at the University of Canberra, Head of the Department of Human Movement and Sports Science at the University of Wollongong and Professor and Head of the Department of Human Movement Studies at the University of Queensland.
 He also held adjunct professor status at Deakin University, the University of Ballarat and UWA.
 Pyke was appointed the inaugural Executive Director of the Victorian Institute of Sport (VIS) in 1990, a position which he held until 2006.
 During his tenure at the VIS, he developed a number of programs, including the Athlete Career and Education (ACE), which has been credited as "the program nationally for elite athletes".
 He was awarded an Australian Sports Medal in 2000, life membership of the Australian Council for Health, Physical Education and Recreation in 2002 and was made a member of the Sports Australia Hall of Fame in 2003.
 He was awarded the 2010 Mobley International Distinguished Alumni Award by Indiana University.
 Pyke was diagnosed with motor neurone disease midway through 2011, and died in November 2011.